 Our modern festive wisdom is far too self-complacent.
 It is not certain, after all, that the Puritans were not nearer the truth than we.
 Grim earnest is nobler than play run mad.
 It is even more joyous.
 It is open to fair doubt whether the Puritans were not a happier race of beings than their jovial descendants.
 And, in the long run, excessive gravity is not more cruel than excessive levity.
-Puritan Boston in sixteen hundred and sixty-nine is a less depressing spectacle, to the thoughtful student of history, than is Nouveau Paris in eighteen hundred and sixty-nine.
+Puritan Boston in the seventeenth century is a less depressing spectacle, to the thoughtful student of history, than is Nouveau Paris, or I will say New York, in the nineteenth.